ltgcgo/docs/src/painted/rplace2023.md

 * "Does not believe in friendship"

 ## How do existing implementations of automation fit?
-* **Browser overlay**: Auto-clicker is removed, and tab freeze circumvention becomes borked.
+* **Browser overlay**: Auto-clicker is removed, and tab freeze circumvention became borked.
 Auto-focus and automatic colour picking still exist, but every pixel placement now requires user interactions.
 * **PonyPixel** (Python headless): Retired.
 * **Painted Palette** (JavaScript headless): A seperate manual-only mode is planned, but is largely unhindered.